Shwar/task-manager/README.md

 This is a **Task Management System** developed using **PHP**, **MySQL**, **CSS** and **HTML**.
 It allows admins to create, assign, and manage tasks, while users can view and update their task statuses.
 Email notifications are sent using **PHPMailer** when tasks are assigned.

+## Login Credentials

+**Admin**

+   - Username / Email: sykig04@gmail.com

+   - Password: 12345678

+**Users**

+   - Admin can create new users manually via the Add User panel.

+   - Each user has a unique name, email, and role set during creation.

 ## Project Structure
 ```